 Item 1.
-Exercising Corporate Governance Implementation Status Deviations from "Corporate Social Responsibility Best Practice Principles for TWSE/TPEx Listed Companies" and reasons The company operates in (1)The company declares its corporate social responsibility policy and examines the results of the implementation.
-(1) The company has corporate social responsibility best practices principles along with an employee code of conduct and safety and health policies in place.
+Exercising Corporate Governance (1)The company declares its corporate social responsibility policy and examines the results of the implementation.
+(1) and health policies in place.
 The effectiveness of these policies is reviewed regularly by the General Administration Division. and regulations of the "Corporate Social Responsibility Best Practice (2)The company establishes exclusively (or concurrently) dedicated units to be in charge of proposing and enforcing the corporate social responsibility policies.
 (2) The General Administration Division is responsible for the company's corporate social responsibility efforts, from policy proposal to execution, and reports to the board of directors on a regular basis.
 In 2014, it has been reported to the board of directors held in Dec.26, 2014.
-Companies," there are no (3)The company organizes regular training on business ethics and promotion of matters prescribed in the preceding Article for directors, supervisors and employees, and should incorporate the foregoing into its employee performance appraisal system to establish a clear and effective reward and discipline system.
+Companies," there are no major discrepancies.
+(3)The company organizes regular training on business ethics and promotion of matters prescribed in the preceding Article for directors, supervisors and employees, and should incorporate the foregoing into its employee performance appraisal system to establish a clear and effective reward and discipline system.
 (3) The company arranges for directors and supervisors to undergo external training courses on topics such as corporate governance and insider trading policies.
 Meanwhile, employees are also provided with training on the company's policies, professional skills, and courses that inspire self-development.
 Through use of advocacy, training and rewards, the company hopes to incorporate corporate social responsibility into its daily operations.
 Policies such as "Work Rules," "Employee Appraisal Guidelines," "Employee Reward and Discipline Guidelines," and "Employee Ethical Business Guidelines" have been established in accordance with relevant laws and soundly implemented in line with the company's operational objectives.
-Fostering a Sustainable Environment The company endeavors to utilize all resources more efficiently and uses renewable materials which have a low impact on the environment.
+2. Fostering a Sustainable Environment(1)The company endeavors to utilize all resources more efficiently and uses renewable materials which have a low impact on the environment.
 (1) The company has passed ISO14001 Environmental Management certification, and continues to devote resources to technology R&D to provide customers with energy-saving solutions.
 Through the use of energy-saving and heat recovery and regulations of the "Corporate Social